seahrh/sbac/README.md

 2. Use MongoDB textsearch for autocomplete feature (1 hour)

-    7. Built a full text search index on two fields {name, year} as these are the likely fields to search
+    7. Built a full text search index on two fields {`name`, `year`} as these are the likely fields to search

 3. Have a simple AutoComplete Search Bar (3 hours)

     8. Handle the autocomplete on the client side to make the user experience responsive in real time

     9. Used a 3rd party JavaScript widget: bootstrap-3-typeahead.
-Fetches a json file `src/main/webapp/names.json` from the server to populate the widget.
+Fetches a json file [`src/main/webapp/names.json`](src/main/webapp/names.json) from the server to populate the widget.

     10. Autocomplete suggestions are limited to names that have at least count=10.
 This reduces the size of the json file, so that the autocomplete/network latency is more performant.